syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-GCP-App-Engine.md

 ![Publish the application](GCP_Images/Publish_WordtoPDF.png)

-Step 2: Run the following command in Cloud Shell to Navigate to the publish folder.
+Step 2: Run the following command in **Cloud Shell Editor** to navigate to the publish folder.

 {% tabs %}
 {% highlight CLI %}